 - Lower UTI - which means the infection is confined to the bladder and urethra.
 This is much the same as cystitis.

-- Upper UTI - the infection affects a kidney and/or tube called a ureter.
+- Upper UTI - the infection affects a kidney and/or a tube called a ureter.

-- Pyelonephritis - this is another term that means infection of a kidney.
+- Pyelonephritis - a term that means infection of a kidney.

-- Loin pain - which is a pain in the side of the tummy (abdomen), often coming from a kidney.
+- Loin pain - which is a pain in one side of the back, often coming from a kidney.